 When you ride your motorcycle, there is a reasonable expectation that the drivers around you will treat you like any other car on the road.
 Unfortunately, for a multitude of reasons, motorcyclists are the victims of horrible accidents that could have been avoided by other drivers on the road.

-If you were injured in a motorcycle accident caused by the actions of someone else, it is important that you talk to an experienced motorcycle accident attorney to see if you have a case.
+If you were injured in a motorcycle accident caused by the actions of someone else, it is important that you talk to an experienced motorcycle accidents attorney to see if you have a case.

 Common Motorcycle Accident Injuries

 Because of the violent nature of many motorcycle accidents, the injuries resulting from them can range from minor to deadly.
 Getting cut off by a car or truck while you are completely exposed can lead to very serious injuries, including but not limited to the following:

 - Spinal Cord Injuries: Spinal cord injuries are very scary because they are not only painful, but because they can lead to life-altering loss of bodily function.
 Spinal cord injuries must be treated with the absolute highest level of care, or you risk making your injury even worse.
 Spinal cord injuries mostly affect your neck and back, but depending on their location and severity, can affect your whole body.

 - Head Injuries: Even if you are wearing a helmet, the force of getting hit or falling off of your motorcycle can cause serious head injuries like concussions, lacerations, and skull fractures.
 Head injuries can affect your life in many ways, from taking you out of work to being forced to take medications that negatively affect your health.